DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/10-06 Meeting Notes.md

 ##### Alternate Room Paths
 - Let the player choose between two exits at the end of a room
 - This way, the player can choose to take on a harder room for a better reward
+- The different rune symbols can be used to denote what type of room is next

 ##### Variation in Primary Spells
 - All the primary spells literally behave the same